Texas sues to stop DACA

 As he announced his phaseout in September 2017, Mr. Trump said what he really wanted was for Congress to step in and provide a permanent solution for DACA recipients.

-Mr. Trump earlier this year even suggested a plan that could have legalized up to 1.8 million illegal immigrants — far broader than the current DACA population — and tied that legalization to funding for his border wall, limits to the chain of family migration and an end to the Diversity Visa Lottery.
+Mr. Trump earlier this year even suggested a plan that could have legalized up to 1.8 million immigrants who are in the U.S. illegally — far broader than the current DACA population — and tied that legalization to funding for his border wall, limits to the chain of family migration and an end to the Diversity Visa Lottery.

 That plan didn’t gain traction among Democrats, who countered with their own more generous amnesties — without the major border security and legal immigration changes.